sanhaus/control-panel.en/help/sftp/using/key-management.md

 The steps to generate a public SSH key and add it to access the SFTP server are decribed below, as well as recommendations regarding  authentication.

 Once access to the server is set up, remember to **whitelist the IP addresses** that will require access to the server so that you can connect to it.
-For more on this, refer to the [dedicated section]().
+For more on this, refer to [this section](../../instances-settings/using/ip-whitelisting-instance-access.md).

 >[!NOTE]
 >